CodeKhanh/online-resume/index.md

   reviews, and mentorship with NASA engineers and scientists.

-- Collaborated with engineering subteams to design a CAD model for seamless interfacing between the science payload and other spacecraft subsystems.
+- Collaborated with engineering subteams to design a CAD model for seamless interfacing between the science payload and other spacecraft subsystems

-- Interfaced with the engineering subteams to produce a CAD model that allows for the onterfacing of the science payload with other subsystems

 - Developed project planning and scientific communication skills while incorporating biological data into mission design strategies